 How far in advance do I need to book you?

-Weekends tend to fill up quickly as couples commonly book a photographer shortly after a venue is chosen.
+Weekends tend to fill up quickly as couples commonly book a photographer shortly after a venue is chosen a year or more in advance.
 However, I also work with couples still searching for a photographer for the next year as well as just months in advance of their wedding day.
 Ask me about your particular date and I will let you know if I am still available.

 Do you have liability insurance?